cloudnative-pg/cloudnative-pg/docs/src/failover.md

 ## Delayed failover

-As anticipated above, the `spec.failoverDelay` option allows you to delay the start of the failover procedure by a number of seconds after the primary has been detected to be unhealthy.
+As anticipated above, the `.spec.failoverDelay` option allows you to delay the start of the failover procedure by a number of seconds after the primary has been detected to be unhealthy.
 By default, this setting is set to `0`, triggering the failover procedure immediately.